 In general, Section 203 defines an interested stockholder as any entity or person beneficially owning 15% or more of the outstanding voting stock of the corporation and any entity or person affiliated with or controlling or controlled by the entity or person.

 Nasdaq Global Market Listing

-Our common stock has been approved for listing on The Nasdaq Global Market under the trading symbol "KYMR."
+We have applied to list our common stock on The Nasdaq Global Market under the trading symbol "KYMR."

 Transfer Agent and Registrar